johnnyawesome/YouTubeStopAutoplay/README.md

 By default, YouTube keeps playing the next video in the suggestions.
 Most of the time, those suggestions aren't very good.

-This script simply toggles the 'Autoplay' button to 'OFF' automatically.
+This script simply toggles the 'Auto-Play' button to 'OFF' automatically.

 #### Before: